 Button with link

-In 2025, five partners are launching pilot projects that combine prevention of sexualized violence and food sovereignty in integrated approaches.
+In 2025, five partners launched pilot projects that combine prevention of sexualized violence and food sovereignty in integrated approaches.
 To create a future in which people can live free from violence and hunger, violence and food insecurity must be tackled together.
-The Gender Justice Fund provides financial resources to programs and partner organizations for pilot projects.
-This enables them to react quickly to social developments that may reinforce gender inequality.
-The topic is redefined annually according to the needs of the programs and projects.
-(840.1005)

 Structures